 6th STEP: Commercial Pilot license

-It’s time to be able to earn money with all these ratings, and to do accomplish this you need to earn your Commercial Pilot license (CPL).
+It’s time to be able to earn money with all these ratings and to accomplish this you need to earn your Commercial Pilot License (CPL).
 This is a license and not a rating.
-You were previously a Private Pilot and you are now joining the team of the Professional Pilot.
+You were previously a Private Pilot and you are now joining the team of Professional Pilot.
 You will be able to be hired for your piloting skills and make a career out of your passion.

 7th STEP: Earn your Multi-Crew Certificate and Jet Orientation Course